 Step 1 - Separate

 First, break up your magnetic snap into 4 pieces.
-You will see you have a male, female and 2 circular washer disks with holes in them.
-Usually, the male part will be on the flap of a purse and the female will be on the body.
+You will see you have a ball, socket, and 2 circular washer disks with holes in them.
+Usually, the ball part will be on the flap of a purse, and the socket will be on the body.

 Make sure you have cut out your bag pieces and added any interfacing specified in the pattern before you start.